 The Best Bear Canisters for Backpacking

-There’s a lot of options to consider when choosing the best bear canister for camping.
-Here are some of the most important things to factor into how to choose the right bear canister:
+There are a lot of options to consider when choosing the best bear canister for camping and backpacking.
+Here are some of the most important things to factor in when choosing the right bear canister for you:

-- Weight: Lightweight enough to carry in a backpack
+- Weight: It should be lightweight enough to carry in your backpack

 - Storage Capacity: Most bear canisters should be able to fit about 3-5 days worth of food and toiletries